l2c2technologies/sms-send-www-telegrambot/README.md

 * set-up SMSSendDriver syspref as 'WWW::TelegramBot'
 * set-up SMSSendUsername syspref with the token of your bot
+* set the chat_id of the individual borrower (fetch using @userinfobot) as the value of that borrower's smsalertnumber

 ```perl
 # Bot token will be automatically loaded from SMSSendUsername preference